Monochromatic Color Schemes

 But changes in shade are not the only aspects of thread highlighted in monochromatic color schemes, texture is highlighted as well.
 I initially discovered this by accident when I wanted to expand the kinds of threads I used.

 Although modern needlepoint has threads in many textures, most of the time we think of texture along with color when we want to pick a thread to depict a particular thing.
-The tree trunk won’t look good in a shiny rayon, so we pick something duller.
+That tree trunk won’t look good in a shiny rayon, so we pick something duller.

 But when you do a monochromatic scheme, color decisions are taken out of the process and texture comes to the fore.
 If, when doing a monochromatic scheme that isn’t Bargello, you ignore the texture of the threads, you might get something rather dull.